takuto0126/TMTGEM/tmtgem/doc/TMTGEM_manual_v1_3.md

 Figure 10. (a) Vertical component of tsunami magnetic field, drawn by “./bxyaplot.sh 000060 3”.
 The black contour is |vh|, and green contour means the ocean depth of 2800 m. (b) Fz from IGRF model, drawn by “./plotgeomag.sh”. (c) The vertically integrated total electric current in the ocean, drawn by “./ixyhplot_xy.sh 000060”, where the black contour is the same as (a) and arrows indicate directions of electric current. (d) Ocean surface conductivity, drawn by “./plotcond.sh”. (a) – (d) figures were made in TMTGEM/Easter/em.

-4.4 Sample 4: Chile
+## 4.3 Sample 3: Chile
 TMTGEM newly became capable of dealing with topography area whose top right corner is in land.
-In the same manner as,
+In the same manner as the previous samples, one can obtain the results in the following procedure:

 in TMTGEM/Chile/flow/